 Commodore David Dixon Porter made history when he took the USS Essex into the Pacific and crippled the British whaling industry during the War of 1812.
 While the first to suggest that the U.S. Navy force open Japan, he was also court-martialed for his unauthorized invasion of Spanish Puerto Rico.
 He later sought to reverse his fortunes in the Mexican Navy, and consistently suffered chaos in his personal and financial affairs.
 Nothing Too Daring offers an objective, thoroughly researched biography of one of America’s most colorful naval officers.

-Author Information: David F. Long was a professor of history at the University of New Hampshire.
-He authored several books, including Sailor-Diplomat: A Biography of James Biddle; Ready to Hazard: A Biography of Commodore William Bainbridge; and Gold Braid: Diplomatic Activities of U.S. Naval Officers, 1798-1883.
+David F. Long was a professor of history at the University of New Hampshire and the author of Sailor-Diplomat: A Biography of James Biddle, and Ready to Hazard: A Biography of Commodore William Bainbridge.
 He died in 2001.